salesforce/bazel-vscode-java/README.md

 Remote Development
 --------------------

-If you are using Visual Studio Code Remote Development for work, please note that 'Basel' and other additional tools must be installed on the server.
+If you are using Visual Studio Code Remote Development for work, please note that 'Bazel' and other additional tools must be installed on the server.